 The Audit Committee supports the work of the Board in terms of quality control of the Group's financial reports and internal controls.
-The Audit Committee is currently chaired by Dr. Cory Greenland, with the other members being Mr. Deepak S. Padmanabhan and Dr. Brigitte Zammit.
+The Audit Committee is currently chaired by Dr. Cory Greenland, with the other members being Mr. Deepak S. Padmanabhan and Mr. Saqib Saeed (who replaced Dr. Brigitte Zammit on 5 October 2022).
 The Audit Committee is independent and is constituted in accordance with the requirements of the Capital Markets Rules, with Mr. Deepak S. Padmanabhan being chosen as the member competent in accounting and/or auditing in view of his experience in the field.
 The Chief Finance Officer and the external auditors of the Company attend the meetings of the Committee by invitation.
 Other executives are requested to attend when required.
 The Company Secretary also acts as Secretary to the Audit Committee.